KFI: 2004 tower collapse

-On Sunday, December 19, 2004, at 9:45 a.m., Jim and Mary Ghosoph were killed when their rented Cessna 182P single engine airplane, traveling from the El Monte Airport to Fullerton Municipal Airport, struck KFI's transmission tower.
+On Sunday, December 19, 2004, at 9:45 am, Jim and Mary Ghosoph were killed when their rented Cessna 182P single engine airplane, traveling from the El Monte Airport to Fullerton Municipal Airport, struck KFI's transmission tower.
 The solid steel truss, originally built in 1948, collapsed upon itself, mostly landing in a parking lot to the north of the site.
 KFI's signal was knocked off the air for approximately one hour.

 The Ghosophs had taken off from the El Monte Airport with a planned stop at the Fullerton Airport to pick up two passengers.
 From there, the plan was to fly to the island of Catalina to spend the day, after which they would make the return route to Fullerton and then to El Monte.
 Pilots had complained for years to KFI management that it needed to put strobe lights on the tower and highly reflective balls on the guy-wires.
 KFI and Clear Channel Communications management responded by saying the tower was in compliance with FCC and Federal Aviation Administration regulations and that it did not need to make any changes.

 Until a replacement was erected, the station transmitted from the 200 ft auxiliary tower at a power of 25,000 watts, but provisions had been made to transmit from the disused KRKD (KIIS) 1150 AM site just north of downtown Los Angeles, whenever the RF field towards the tower erection crew would exceed safety limits.
-Work was conducted at the site on November 19, 2006, temporarily interrupting a broadcast of Leo Laporte's talk show KFI Tech Guy at 11:55 a.m.
+Work was conducted at the site on November 19, 2006, temporarily interrupting a broadcast of Leo Laporte's talk show KFI Tech Guy at 11:55 am.